FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

 ```

 ## Dataset
 Let's start by importing a dataset from MLDatasets.jl.
 We will use the `Iris` dataset that contains the data of three different `Iris` species.
 The data consists of 150 data points (`x`s), each having four features.
-Each of these `x` is mapped to `y`, the name of a particular `Iris` specie.
+Each of these `x` is mapped to a label (or target) `y`, the name of a particular `Iris` species.
 The following code will download the `Iris` dataset when run for the first time.

 ```jldoctest logistic_regression
 julia> Iris()